 - Is a co-signer required?
 If not, if I use a co-signer can I receive a better rate?

 - Will the interest rate and fees change in repayment?
 Does the lender offer a fixed-rate product?

 - What will my monthly payment be when I am in repayment?

 - What kind of other benefits does the lender offer? (interest rate reductions with automatic withdrawals, principal reduction with a certain number of on-time payments, co-signer release, primary borrower death or disability cancellation)

 Bradley takes no position on any particular lenders or the quality of their products.
-The following list of providers issued loans to Bradley students during the past two academic periods:
+The following list of providers issued five or more loans to Bradley students during the past two academic periods: